ralouphie/pointr/readme.md

   colorize: false             # Do not color the logs
   level: debug                # Log level
   disableAccessLogging: false # Whether to disable access logging

 # Optional.
+Defaults to the system temp directory.
+tempDir: /tmp

+# Optional.
 A list of valid hostnames for the service.
 # This is useful if you want to hide the origin hostname (e.g. s3cr3th0s1.example.com).